tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/texteditors.md

 | *Ease of use*	| Beginner-friendly | Some learning, but <BR> user-friendly | Steep learning <BR> curve |
 | *Interface* | Feature-rich GUI | Distraction-free GUI | Text-based <BR> interface within <BR> command line <BR> interface |
 | *Customization* | Extension <BR> marketplace | Variety of <BR> packages | Almost infinite <BR> customization <BR> options <BR> (particularly <BR> Emacs) |

+{{% summary %}}
+The best choice ultimately depends on your personal preferences and requirements since all 4 text editors are available cross-platform (on Windows, macOS or Linux).
+So, give them a try and see which one is the perfect fit for your programming journey!
+{{% /summary %}}